conexant/rpi-linux/readme.md

 # Overview
-This repo, forked from https://github.com/raspberrypi/linux, has been modified for the **Conexant AudioSmart™ 4-Mic Development Kit for Amazon AVS**.
+This repo, forked from https://github.com/raspberrypi/linux, has been modified for the **Conexant AudioSmart® 4-Mic Development Kit for Amazon AVS**.
 This creates a 4.4.50 based kernel running on Raspberry Pi 2 system.

 The code is based raspberrypi/linux, commit’s SHA-1 hash [04c8e47067d4873c584395e5cb260b4f170a99ea](https://github.com/raspberrypi/linux/commit/04c8e47067d4873c584395e5cb260b4f170a99ea)